 The United Teachers of Los Angeles (UTLA) are demanding a pay increase, smaller class sizes, more funding for counselors, social workers, and nurses and a moratorium on charter school expansion.
 The school district is hoping to hold on to their $1.9 billion in reserves and continue defunding, dismantling, and privatizing L.A.'s 900 public schools.

-Join Labor Notes Education Coordinator Barbara Madeloni on Tuesday, January 15 at 6:00 p.m.
+This webinar was facilitated by Labor Notes Education Coordinator Barbara Madeloni on Tuesday, January 15 at 6:00 p.m.
 PST / 9:00 p.m.
-EST for a video conference call with teachers leading the fight for the schools all Los Angeles students deserve.
+EST.

 - Karla Griego is a teacher at Sotomayor Learning Academies.

 - Mark Ramos is a teacher at Franklin High School.